adversarial-training-capstone-project/adversarial-training-capstone-project.github.io/_posts/2022-03-07-improving-robustness-via-adversarial-training.md

 ## KITTI Dataset

 The KITTI (Karlsruhe Institute of Technology and Toyota Technological Institute) dataset is a popular benchmark dataset for autonomous driving research.
 This contains six hours of traffic scenarios, which were recorded using various modalities such as color stereo cameras and a Velodyne 3D laser scanner.
-The scenarios recorded range between different locations such as rural streets, freeways, and city roads.
+The scenarios recorded range between different locations such as rural streets, freeways, and city roads [3].
 For our purposes of the experiment, we utilize the benchmarks for object detection tasks, which provides accurate bounding boxes in both 3D and BEV (Bird’s Eye View) for object types such as cars, cyclists, and pedestrians.

 ![Example Data](/assets/img/example_data.png){: .mx-auto.d-block :}
-*Example Data Image from KITTI Dataset [3]*{: .mx-auto.d-block :}

 ## AVOD Model